 1. Summary 3

-2. Description of Stress Tests 4
+2 Description of Stress Tests 4

+3 Calculation of Eailure Pates 5

-3. Calculation of Failure Rates 5
+J. Calculation of Failure Rates

 4. 0.18μm Family FIT Curve Based on Generic Data 6

 5. PPM History 7

 1. Summary

 The FIT data represented below comprises of Qualification activity and ongoing Reliability Monitors used to make up generic data for the S12XE, S12XS, and S12P 0.18μm family.
 Materials represented in these calculations are from the same technology and process.